 The ASU Alumni Law Group represents parties seeking to enforce the terms of existing orders regarding parenting time, support and property division.

 Relocation of the residence of a parent can disrupt existing parenting time.
-The court must determine what is in the best interests of a child when one parent wants to move to a different state.
-The ASU Alumni Law Group can represent a parent in relocation cases.
+The court must determine what is in the best interests of a child when one parent wants to.